Tongaonkar/Stock-Data-Ingestion-and-Visualization/README.md

 ![Screenshot 2024-06-02 151602](https://github.com/Tongaonkar/Stock-Data-Ingestion-and-Visualization/assets/97370881/747ecbf5-da98-457f-ab44-0166987d0588)
 _Query of stock_data_parquet_tbl_prod_

-A successful iteration of a Glue Workflow yields a "prod" table that is accessible through **Athena**.
+A successful iteration of a Glue Workflow produces a "prod" table that is queryable through **Athena**.
 Athena is connected as a data source in **Grafana**, where data visualizations are created with SQL, and the completed dashboard is accessible.

 ## Schema🗄️
 - `ticker`: Stock ticker symbol (e.g., SPY, QQQ, DIA)